ricnogfer/pypsatopo/README.md

 ## Support
 PyPSATopo is actively developed and maintained by the Energy Systems Group at [Aarhus University](https://www.au.dk) (Denmark).
-Please open a ticket [here](https://github.com/ricnogfer/pypsatopo/issues) in case a bug was found or a feature is missing in this tool.
+Please open a ticket [here](https://github.com/ricnogfer/pypsatopo/issues) in case a bug is found or a feature is missing in this tool.